AkiraVoid-Productions/vscode-extension-format-with-cli/README.md

 ```

 > [!NOTE]
+>
 > We kindly suggest that you should add `*format-with-cli.cache*` into the `.*ignore` files in case we failed to delete this cache file after each formatting.
+But, as some formatters will ignore the files in `.gitignore` (such as Prettier), remember do not add cache file into it, or all documents won't get formatted when Direct Format is on.

 ## Known Issues